Sg-27/go-docker/README.md

-## Golang app with Github action and docker
+## Golang app with Github action and docker registry